 The newspaper’s typesetter, Minnie Wilkes, sashayed her way into the office and snatched the column from the top of Stanley’s desk.

-She turned and looked at me with bright green eyes and long, dark eyelashes, made even darker by heavy, black eyeliner and brown eye shadow.
+She turned and looked at me with bright green eyes and long, dark eyelashes, made even darker by heavy, black eyeliner and purple-blue eye shadow.
 “Hey, Blanche.
-I love typesetting your column.
+I’m so glad to have your column to typeset.
 It’s way more interesting than the political stuff Stanley writes.”

 Stanley rolled his eyes.
 “Thank you, Minnie.
 Your opinion is duly noted, though not asked for.”

-Minnie winked at me as she walked out of the office again.
+Minnie winked at me on her way out of the office.

 Stanley stuffed the cigar back in his mouth and moved the paper he was holding back in front of his face.

-I’d never felt like I’d fit in at school or in this town and that feeling was even more prominent after I’d returned with a baby and without a husband.
-There were days I was sure the judging eyes of people were on me when I walked into Bert’s Pharmacy or Holden’s Supermarket but the feeling was probably something I’d conjured up in my own mind.
-Since coming home, I had earned a General Education Diploma, started attending church again, began running my own business, writing for the local paper, and slowly working my way back into the community.
+I’d never felt like I’d fit in at school or in this town, and that feeling was even more prominent after I’d returned with a baby and no husband.
+There were days I was sure the eyes of judgement were upon me when I walked around town, but the feeling was probably something I’d conjured up in my mind.
+Since coming home, I had earned a General Education Diploma, started attending church again, began running my business, writing for the local paper, and inching my way back into the community.

-I still struggled with feeling out of place, still kept my eyes downcast most of the time, but more and more I lifted my eyes to see kind expressions and nods of greeting.
-Eventually, I began to feel less like the outcast I’d always thought I was.
+I still struggled with feeling out of place.
+I still kept my eyes downcast most of the time, but more and more I lifted my eyes and met kind expressions and nods of greeting.
+Eventually, I felt less like the outcast I’d always thought I was.